ContainerSolutions/cloud-native-patterns/_technical/cicd-as-platform.md

 teams.
 The CI/CD Platform Team should treat CI/CD services as a product offered to all development teams.

-This means feature requests should be phrased in way that is useful to all users of the platform.
+This means feature requests should be phrased in a way that is useful to all users of the platform.
 All platform services should be self-service, CI/CD Platform Team members should only interact with application developers in limited ways (e.g. support) so they can focus on building functionality.
 Thus the team is an internal product team, not an